ansys/pyfluent/doc/source/api/solver/fielddata.rst

   >>> path_lines_data["lines"][100].node_data
   [100, 101]

-Dictionary containing a map of surface IDs to the pathline data is returned. or example, pathlines connectivity, vertices, and field.
+Dictionary containing a map of surface IDs to the path-line data is returned. or example, pathlines connectivity, vertices, and field.